lucasnorruva/ENTv4/docs/blockchain.md

 ### Selective Disclosure (VC Privacy)
 Support BBS+ signature suites with JSON-LD to let holders reveal only needed attributes.
 The W3C’s Data Integrity BBS Cryptosuite uses BBS+ to create unlinkable derived proofs [w3.org](https://w3.org).
 In practice, issuers sign a full JSON-LD credential with BBS+ (on curve BLS12-381 [decentralized-id.com](https://decentralized-id.com)) and holders can selectively reveal fields (e.g. only “meets certification” without supplier ID).
 This JSON-LD + BBS+ pipeline meets privacy mandates: data minimization and holder-control of disclosure.

+### Zero-Knowledge Proof Developer Stack
+Circom – A mature, low-level DSL by Baylina/iden3 for writing R1CS circuits.
+It offers fine-grained control over constraints, enabling high performance via optimized WebAssembly and tools like RapidSnark [medium.com](https://medium.com) [medium.com](https://medium.com).
+Circom is widely used in practice (e.g. Tornado Cash, Dark Forest) and produces small proofs for on-chain verification.
+However, developers must manually handle non-linear constraints (e.g. the “inverse trick” for checking zero) [medium.com](https://medium.com), making it more like driving a manual-transmission car [medium.com](https://medium.com).

+ZoKrates – A high-level Rust-based zk-SNARK toolbox aimed at Ethereum.
+It provides a simple language and compiler, plus built-in tools for circuit optimization and proof generation [linea.mirror.xyz](https://linea.mirror.xyz) [linea.mirror.xyz](https://linea.mirror.xyz).
+ZoKrates abstracts much of the low-level detail (for example, adding two fields is just def main(field x, field y) -> field { return x + y; }), and tightly integrates with Solidity (automatic verifier contract).
+Its focus is developer accessibility and rapid integration into smart contracts [linea.mirror.xyz](https://linea.mirror.xyz) [linea.mirror.xyz](https://linea.mirror.xyz).
+As a result, ZoKrates is “user-friendly for developers of all levels” and highly customizable [linea.mirror.xyz](https://linea.mirror.xyz).

+SnarkyJS (o1js) – A TypeScript ZKP library from O(1)Labs (Mina Protocol).
+It enables writing ZK programs in JS/TS and provides rich cryptographic primitives.
+SnarkyJS “seamlessly integrates” with JavaScript toolchains and has VS Code support for completion and debugging [medium.com](https://medium.com) [medium.com](https://medium.com).
+It’s designed for full-stack ZK apps (including browser and Node), with many built-ins (hashes, curves, fields) and a growing ecosystem.
+The TypeScript interface lowers the barrier for web developers, and the library outputs proofs/verifiers compatible with Mina’s blockchain or custom chains [medium.com](https://medium.com).

+Noir – A new Rust-inspired ZKP DSL by Aztec focusing on usability.
+It compiles to an abstract ACIR IR and can target multiple backends (PLONK, etc.).
+Noir’s syntax is high-level and C-like, automatically handling constraint logic under the hood.
+As one author notes, Circom forces developers to “play more of a cryptographer’s role,” whereas Noir lets you write simple logic (e.g. fn isZero(x: Field) -> bool { x == 0 }) without manual R1CS gymnastics [medium.com](https://medium.com).
+Noir includes a rich standard library (SHA-256, Pedersen, Merkle, math ops) and auto-generates Solidity verifiers.
+This “automatic transmission” approach saves developer effort [medium.com](https://medium.com), though potentially at some performance cost relative to hand-optimized circuits.

+For real-world circuits (e.g. proving “no RoHS-banned substances”), one would encode threshold checks on chemical composition.
+The circuit might take hashed material data or concentration values as private inputs and enforce that each banned-substance value equals zero or below a regulatory limit.
+In Noir or ZoKrates this could be expressed with a high-level loop or arithmetic condition, while Circom would require combining multiplication constraints (e.g. in * out == 0) to emulate an equality check [medium.com](https://medium.com).
+The prover then emits a proof that all checks pass without revealing the raw values, attesting compliance privately.
+In practice, such circuits often output a binary pass/fail flag and may leverage commitments or Merkle proofs for data integrity.
+(For example, supply-chain ZKP demos show companies proving adherence to environmental standards without revealing sensitive details [meegle.com](https://meegle.com).)
+Circom and ZoKrates circuits can be optimized (minimize multipliers, reuse gadgets, apply built-in optimizers) to reduce proving time.
+ZoKrates explicitly offers optimization tools in its compiler [linea.mirror.xyz](https://linea.mirror.xyz).
+Circom benefits from highly-optimized backends (e.g. WASM provers, RapidSnark parallel proving) that yield impressive performance [medium.com](https://medium.com).
+Noir’s compiler can apply IR-level optimizations across targets.
+Finally, trusted-setup vs transparent trade-offs influence tooling: traditional Groth16-based pipelines require a CRS ceremony (per-circuit or universal) whereas PLONK/Sonic/Marlin use one global SRS, and zk-STARKs or Halo2/IPAs avoid any secret setup [blog.lambdaclass.com](https://blog.lambdaclass.com) [linea.mirror.xyz](https://linea.mirror.xyz).
+SNARKs (Groth16) give tiny proofs but need trusted setup [tlu.tarilabs.com](https://tlu.tarilabs.com), whereas transparent SNARKs/STARKs eliminate trust assumptions [linea.mirror.xyz](https://linea.mirror.xyz) at the cost of larger proofs.
+In choosing a stack, developers balance proof size, prover speed, and trust model, as well as ergonomics (Noir and o1js simplify development [medium.com](https://medium.com), while Circom/Zokrates may squeeze more performance at the cost of manual constraint management).

 ## Regulatory Interoperability and Global Standards Mapping
 The DPP must align with international traceability and circular-economy standards.
 For supply chain events, GS1 EPCIS 2.0 is a natural fit: it tracks production, shipping, and logistics events.
 For example, a proof-of-concept DPP uses “EPCIS 2.0 for batch and transport event logs” [cryptokastaar.com](https://cryptokastaar.com).
 Likewise, ISO 22005 (feed/food chain traceability) provides a proven framework for recording each link in a product’s lineage [cryptokastaar.com](https://cryptokastaar.com).
 It is advisable to encode product IDs via GS1 Digital Link URIs (with GTINs) and embed them in QR/NFC carriers to meet ESPR requirements [cryptokastaar.com](https://cryptokastaar.com).